Thuringia: Free State of Thuringia

-In 1920, after World War I, these small states merged into one state, called the Free State of Thuringia (Freistaat Thüringen); only Saxe-Coburg voted to join Bavaria instead.
+In 1920, after World War I, these small states merged into one state, called the State of Thuringia (Land Thüringen); only Saxe-Coburg voted to join Bavaria instead.
 Weimar became the new capital.
 The coat of arms of this new state was simpler than those of its predecessors.
 The Landtag of the newly established state first convened in 1920 in Weimar.
 Its deputies were elected for three years according to proportional representation, with a minimum voting age of 21.
 Between 1920 and 1932, under the Weimar Republic, six Landtag elections were held.

-Thuringia was one of the states where the Nazi Party first gained real political power.
+Thuringia was one of the states where the Nazi Party first gained real political power during the Weimar Republic.
 Wilhelm Frick was appointed Minister of the Interior in the state coalition government after the Nazi Party won six deputies to the Thuringian Landtag in the December 1929 election.
 In this position, he removed from the Thuringian police force anyone he suspected of being a republican and replaced them with men who were favourable towards the Nazis.
 He also ensured that, whenever an important position came up within Thuringia, a Nazi was given that post.
 Following the Nazi seizure of power in Berlin, the Landtag was formally abolished as a result of the "Law on the Reconstruction of the Reich" of 30 January 1934, which replaced the German federal system with a unitary state.
+Thuringia was the location of the Buchenwald concentration camp with multiple subcamps.

 After being controlled briefly by the US following the end of the Second World War, from July 1945 the state of Thuringia came under the Soviet occupation zone and was expanded to include parts of Prussian Saxony, such as the areas around Erfurt, Mühlhausen, and Nordhausen.
 Erfurt became the new capital of Thuringia.
 Ostheim, an exclave of Landkreis Eisenach, was ceded to Bavaria.

 In 1952, the German Democratic Republic dissolved its states, and created districts (Bezirke) instead.
 The three districts that shared the former territory of Thuringia were Erfurt, Gera and Suhl.
 Altenburg Kreis was part of Leipzig Bezirk.

-The present State of Thuringia was recreated with slightly altered borders during German reunification in 1990.
+The present Free State of Thuringia was recreated with slightly altered borders during German reunification in 1990.